 Primarily retail, commercial and residential uses, with some limited quasi-public use.
 Redevelopment of neighborhood centers should be based on the "neighborhood center" concept discussed earlier in this element.
-See Figure LU-2 for residential densities and criteria.
+See Figure LU-2 for residential densities and criteria and Figure LU-5 related to building planes for hotel development on parcel APN 326-10-061.